naubiomech/OpenExo/Documentation/AddingNew/AddingNewSensors.md

     - SPI (Teensy-SD Card interface)

 Here, we'll demonstrate how the Teensy communicates with sensors using an example of an analog input sensor and another example with the I2C protocol.
+We also have a detailed example available as part of our [wiki](https://wiki.theopenexo.org/app/page/1wFgeHE1jJ0RdbhfDIQUPjvBr5m3PwdyW?p=14AIGjap02Wv8jPJxyezvfYJYFVIJIoO1).

 ---